- >Buying Crypto

 - Reason: BNB is a top 10 coin, which means as far as cryptocurrencies go, the liquidity is quite available depending on which exchange you choose to use.
 It is surprising to see so many exchanges offer Binance Coin on their exchange, as it indirectly supports their competitor, Binance Exchange.
 The best liquidity for BNB happens directly on the Binance exchange.

 History of Binance Coin

 Binance Coin (BNB) was created as an ERC-20 token on Ethereum by the Binance cryptocurrency exchange back in 2017.
 The initial coin offering was conducted on Binance.com, which was the exchange’s completely new website.
 On the back of its new token offering, Binance experienced incredible growth through the end of 2017, enjoying $200 million of profit in only its second quarter.

-While originally launched on the Ethereum blockchain, the goal of Binance was to eventually transform itself from a centralized exchange to a decentralized community.
+While BNB was originally launched on the Ethereum blockchain, the goal of Binance was to eventually transform itself from a centralized exchange to a decentralized community.
 The way to achieve this goal was to launch a new, native blockchain for the BNB token.
 Binance Chain launched in the first quarter of 2019 with a decentralized exchange built on top of it, known as Binance DEX.
 BNB was migrated from being an ERC-20 token to a BEP-2 token.
 This was a big first step towards their goal, and they were not done there.